Contractor or Employee in the Philippines? The Label Won’t Save You

 Where the recent rulings push the decision

 The cost of the wrong door isn't theoretical.
 In Pascua v Doessel, the worker the firm believed was a contractor was found to be an employee and awarded A$10,800 — about 15 weeks' pay — for unfair dismissal.
-In a separate matter, Sanderson v Brightest, a New Zealand-based salesperson won an unfair dismissal remedy of roughly two weeks' pay because his signed acceptance was received in Australia, which placed the contract there.
+In a separate matter, Sanderson v Brightest, a New Zealand-based salesperson won an unfair dismissal remedy of two weeks' gross pay because his signed acceptance was received in Australia, which placed the contract there and made him an "Australian-based employee."

 What to ask an EOR before you sign

 Not every "EOR" offer is equal.
 Some resellers sit on top of a third party and never touch a Philippine entity themselves, which puts another link between you and the people actually employing your team.
-Before you sign, ask:
+Five questions separate a real provider from a middleman:

-• Are SSS, PhilHealth, Pag-IBIG, 13th-month pay and BIR withholding all handled in-house?
+- Are SSS, PhilHealth, Pag-IBIG, 13th-month pay and BIR withholding handled in-house?
+These are the obligations that get expensive when they're missed, so you want them owned, not subcontracted.

-• How is your data — and your clients' data — secured?
+- How is your data — and your clients' data — secured?
+Your team will touch sensitive information; the provider's security posture becomes yours.

 Not sure which door is yours?